Why Did My Cat Pee On My Bed? It’s Time To Get Serious About This!

 If you have not been able to recognise any triggers for behavioural changes, it is time to take your kitty to the doc.
 Cats can suffer from a host of medical problems like urinary tract infections, diabetes or arthritis.
 Any of these can make it painful for your cat to use the litter-box; your bed thus becomes a more comfortable alternative.

 A urinalysis and a host of other diagnostic tests should be done to rule out any possibility of medical problems.
 The sooner this is attended to, the less suffering your cat has to go through.
+You can consider best cat food for urinary tract if your cat has a urinary tract infection.

 Are the litter-boxes upto your cats’ tastes?